Hahajima Island 母島

 As their names suggest, Chichijima (“father”) island and Hahajima (“mother”) island are a pair.
 Transportation to Hahajima is via Chichijima, offering a nice opportunity to explore both islands.

 Mt.
-Chibusa, located at the center of the island, is the highest peak in Ogasawara, standing at 463 meters.
+Chibusa, located at the center of the island, is one of the highest peaks in Ogasawara , standing at 463 meters.
 Climb the mountain for a beautiful view of the sea across the island.
 The path offers plenty of opportunities to study the diverse plant life on the island along the way.
-You can also contact the Hahajima Island Tourism Association to arrange for a guide to accompany you.

-Hahajima is a haven for birds and home to the bonin white-eye, a unique bird only found here.
+Hahajima is a haven for birds and home to the Bonin Honeyeater, a unique bird only found here.
 The island does not have public transport, but renting a bicycle is a fun way to get around.
 Rental cars are also available.